phthallo/pyflagoras/README.md

 # pyflagoras
 🏳️‍🌈 A Python command line interface tool for generating pride flags from images.
 The program accepts image files and outputs the flag as PNG files.

 https://github.com/phthallo/pyflagoras/assets/84078890/0d26fe83-374d-45ce-bb8d-ba5be970bd4a

+## How does it work?
+Pyflagoras, at a minimum, needs the name of a pride flag and a path to an image to work.

+It uses [Pillow](https://pillow.readthedocs.io/en/stable/) to generate a list of colours in the image.

+The program then obtains the flag's `.svg` file from the alias used, and extracts the all the colours used in the flag.
+It uses an [algorithm](https://github.com/phthallo/pyflagoras/blob/main/src/pyflagoras/similarity_algorithms.py#L2) to calculate which colours are the most similar based on their RGB codes.

+Finally, the colours are swapped out.
+The `.svg` is converted into a `.pdf` using [svglib](https://github.com/deeplook/svglib) then into a `.png` using [PyMuPDF](https://github.com/pymupdf/PyMuPDF).

 ## Installation
 You can install this package from [pypi.org](https://pypi.org)!
 Open a terminal and run the following: